-The Municipal Police Training Council (MPTC) approved the model policy in the March 2016 meeting.
+The Municipal Police Training Council (MPTC) originally approved the model policy in the March 2016 meeting.
+It was updated during the Council's March 2021 meeting.

 Acknowledgements

 The New York State Division of Criminal Justice Services (DCJS) acknowledges the extensive work done by the following associations and agencies: